Skip to main content

 Your Risk Profile

-There are four factors in your investment profile:
+There are four main factors we consider when assessing your investment profile:

-1. Duration – How long do you want to invest for?
+• Duration – How long you plan to invest for

-3. Liquidity – Do you need to get to your money easily?
+• Liquidity – How easily you may need access to your money

 12% return, can you really afford it?

-It might be that you have a couple of different investment goals.
+Many people have more than one investment goal at the same time.
 You might be saving for an overseas holiday, and saving for your retirement at the same time.
 You’d have separate investment profiles to match each goal, and the best investments for you will be different in each case.

 1. Duration of investments

-Duration means how long you want to invest for.
+Duration refers to how long you plan to invest for.

 Short term – 1 to 3 years